 - 1 cup steel cut oats

 - 1 teaspoon vanilla

 - 1 teaspoon cinnamon

 - Sweetener We used 1 dropper of a stevia sweetener

 - Mix first 4 ingredients in a small crock-pot.

 - Cook on low heat for 7-8 hours.

-- Serve with toppings and sweetener of choice.
+- Stir and serve with toppings and sweetener of choice.

 This post was originally published on February 26, 2013 and has been updated with new pictures and nutritional information.